traci-porter/easypost.github.io/README.md

  2. **Shipment Rate Optimizer API** This API allows you to buy the lowest shipping rate for your shipment.
 Enter the shipment ID in the URL.
 Then, enter the rate ID with the lowest rate obtained in the [Create shipments](#step-3-create-a-shipment-and-get-rates) response body and POST it to the shipment resource.
 After successfully submitting the request, the response contains a URL (e.g., `label_url`) to the image of your label.
 Download and print the label.
 In addition, the response includes a tracking ID for your package.
 You can store this information and pass it on to your customers.

-For more information on the Shipment Rate Optimizer API, see [SmartRate Guide](https://www.easypost.com/smartrate-guide).
+For more information on the Shipment Rate Optimizer API, see the [SmartRate Guide](https://www.easypost.com/smartrate-guide).

 > **_NOTE:_**
 > * Labels are returned in .PNG format, but you can request other formats.